wwojtacha/HimeBudgetAssisstant/README.md

     'mvn clean install'

 #### Bear in mind that tests require a separate database named 'home_budget_test', and the same user with the same privileges as in case of production database.

+#### REMARKS ###
+=> It would be good to link a register account with a user,

+=> I am not sure how to understand the following requirement:

+    3. Data persistence: the application should persist balance of each register each time it is updated and even in case the whole system is turned off, all registers should have their balances set to previous values upon its restart

+Does it mean that during each restart 'register_account' table should be recreated with initial values ?
+That is how it is done in case of database used for tests.

+#### Current understanding/implementation:
+If, for instance during money transfer, there is a power shutdown, the source and destination balances will be reset to their values from before the transfer.
+However, with each restart 'register_account' table is not recreated and repopulated with initial values.